 Spurs vs. Thunder odds, prediction: 2026 NBA Western Conference finals picks, Game 2 best bets by proven model

-SportsLine's model reveals its Oklahoma City Thunder vs. San Antonio Spurs Game 2 picks for Wednesday
+SportsLine's model reveals its Oklahoma City Thunder vs. San Antonio Spurs Game 2 NBA playoff picks for Wednesday

 Victor Wembanyama willed the San Antonio Spurs to an epic, double-overtime win over the Oklahoma City Thunder in Game 1 of the 2026 NBA Western Conference finals.
 NBA MVP Shai Gilgeous-Alexander and the top-seeded Thunder must regroup to avoid a massive 2-0 hole before heading to Texas.
 OKC was mostly untested through their first two playoff series, sweeping both the Suns and the Lakers.
 De'Aaron Fox (ankle) missed Game 1 and remains questionable for San Antonio.

 Tipoff from Paycom Center in Oklahoma City, Okla., is set for 8:30 p.m.
 ET.
-The Thunder are 6.5-point favorites in the latest Spurs vs. Thunder odds from FanDuel Sportsbook, while the over/under for total points scored is 216.5, down five points from the Game 1 total.
+The Thunder are 7.5-point favorites in the latest Spurs vs. Thunder odds from FanDuel Sportsbook, while the over/under for total points scored is 217.5.
 Before making any Thunder vs. Spurs picks, check out the Spurs vs. Thunder predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.